Two catalytic events in 2015 created momentum to create Denver Smart City:

 - Nearly 1 in 10 Denver residents have asthma

-- 53% of Denver residents thinks air quality is poor
+- 53% of Denver residents think air quality is poor

 Smart city efforts can help:

-- Addressing the high percentage of Single Occupancy Vehicle (SOV) usage in Denver.
+- Decrease the percentage of Single Occupancy Vehicles (SOVs) in Denver.